swiperthefox/python-source-browser/plan.md

 To browse the sources of a project, we want to do:

-1. List the directory structure of the project, this will be a tree view (T),
+1. (done) List the directory structure of the project, this will be a tree view (T),

-2. Open a file (F) from the tree view T,
+2. (done) Open a file (F) from the tree view T,

 3. Search for a keyword.

    Since editing is not supported, we will use the "type to search" metaphor.

-4. Check the definition of a name by clicking it.
+4. (done)Check the definition of a name by clicking it.

    This can be done in two different ways: